From Procedures, Objects, Actors, Components, Services, to Agents -- A Comparative Analysis of the History and Evolution of Programming Abstractions: Coupling Flexibility

-{\em Services} are generally based on simple {\em invocation protocols}, in particular for {\em web services}.
+Services are generally based on simple invocation protocols, in particular the case of web services.
 One of the main reasons for the success of web services is likely their easy deployment on top of the widespread web infrastructure and its HTTP protocol.
-The SOAP protocol \cite{webservices} (originally the acronym for ``Simple Object Access Protocol'') supports both {\em bidirectional} and {\em unidirectional} modes.
+The SOAP protocol \cite{webservices} (originally the acronym for ``Simple Object Access Protocol'') supports both bidirectional and unidirectional modes.

-{\em Multi-agent systems} generally offer the {\em unidirectional} (and {\em asynchronous}) transfer mode of actors but expressed within more elaborate {\em agent communication languages} which allow to specify with precision and details the {\em nature} of the information to be communicated (as it will be presented in Section~\ref{section:abstraction:interoperability:languages}).
+Multi-agent systems generally offer the unidirectional (and asynchronous) transfer mode of actors but expressed within more elaborate {\em agent communication languages}, which allow to specify with precision and details the nature of the information to be communicated (as it will be presented in Section~\ref{section:abstraction:interoperability:languages}).

-Last, some possible communication via an {\em environment} (by adding, removing, or consuming data) represents some {\em indirect} mode of data transfer.
+Last, some possible communication via an environment (by adding, removing, or consuming data, as in the shared spaces architectural style, such, e.g., the LINDA model \cite{linda}, presented in Section~\ref{section:designation:receveur}) represents some indirect mode of data transfer.